20 Fine Motor Skills Activities for Pre. k -Kindergarten

 • pencil

 Kids can create their names using just dots with this Pointillism-inspired name project.
-Sneak in some fine motor skills as kids use a Q-tip and paint to create the dots, to create their names.
+Sneak in some fine motor skills as kids use a Q-tip and paint to create the dots, to create their name.

 This fun sensory activity is a great way to explore bugs and develop fine motor skills.
-The setup is quick and easy for preschoolers and even toddlers!
+The set up is quick and easy for preschoolers and even toddlers!

 Pom Pom Craft